Determinantal Sieving: Subgraph problems

 We now visit our target result, Theorem~\ref{thm:subtree-framework}.
 We observe the key property of branching walks that make them algorithmically useful: A \emph{minimal} branching walk spanning a given vertex set is always a subtree of $G$.

 \begin{lemma} Let $G=(V,E)$ be a graph and let $U \subseteq V$ be a set of vertices such that $G[U]$ is connected.
-Then there is a properly ordered branching walk $W$ in $G$ with span $U$ and size $|U|$.
-Furthermore, any branching walk with span $U$ and size $|U|$ is simple. \end{lemma} \begin{proof} Clearly, every branching walk $W$ with span $U$ needs size at least $|U|$.
+Then there is a properly ordered branching walk $W$ in $G$ with span $U$ and size $|U|$ such that the corresponding monomial $m(W,X,Y)$ is contributed only once in $P_{|U|}(X,Y)$.
+Furthermore, any branching walk with span $U$ and size $|U|$ is simple. \end{lemma} \begin{proof} Clearly, every branching walk $W$ with span $U$ needs size at least $|U|$, and any branching walk whose size equals the cardinality of its span is simple.
 For existence, let $T$ be an arbitrary spanning tree of $G[U]$ where the nodes of $T$ are ordered in preorder traversal, such that at every vertex the lowest-index unvisited child is visited first.
 Let $W=(T,\varphi)$ where $\varphi$ is the inverse of the resulting vertex ordering of $T$.
-Then $W$ is a properly ordered branching walk with size $|U|$ and span $U$. \end{proof}
+Then $W$ is a properly ordered branching walk with size $|U|$ and span $U$.
+Finally, Björklund et al.~\cite{BjorklundKK16} show that any simple properly ordered branching walk can be reconstructed from its monomial fingerprint $m(W,X,Y)$.
+It follows that $m(W,X,Y)$ has coefficient precisely 1 in $P_{|U|}(X,Y)$. \end{proof}

-Say that a branching walk $W$ in $G$ is \emph{semisimple} if $m(W,X,Y)$ is multilinear in $Y$ (only) and for every edge $uv \in E(G)$ at most one of the variables $y_{(u,v)}$ and $y_{(v,u)}$ occurs in $m(W,X,Y)$.
-The \emph{edge span} of a branching walk $W=(T,\varphi)$ is the set of edges $uv \in E(G)$ that are the image of $E(T)$ under $\varphi$.
-We note a similar result for branching walks visiting the edge set of a connected subgraph.